zzzprojects/EntityFramework-Extensions/docs/pages/api/bulk-merge.md

 {% endhighlight %}

 ### Why BulkMerge doesn't use the ChangeTracker?
-To provide the best performance as possible!
+To provide the best performance possible!

-Since using the `ChangeTracker` can greatly reduce performance, we choose to let `BulkSaveChanges` method to handle scenario with `ChangeTracker` and `BulkMerge` scenario without it.
+Since using the `ChangeTracker` can greatly reduce performance, we chose to let `BulkSaveChanges` method handle scenarios with `ChangeTracker` and `BulkMerge`, scenarios without it.

 ## Related Articles
 - [How to Benchmark?](benchmark)